barbeque/sg1000/README.md

 TODO: Memory map diagram
 TODO: Use IOW + $10 to set it
+TODO: Address will change soon to improve compatibility later

 ## Special Thanks
 The following people helped me figure out some aspect of the SG-1000, fixed a bug in my hardware, or otherwise contributed.